Regression Analysis Formula

 - y= 0.009198

 In this particular example, we will see which variable is the dependent variable and which variable is the independent variable.
-The dependent variable in this regression equation is the GPA of the students, and the independent variable is the height of the students.
+The dependent variable in this regression equation is the student's GPA, and the independent variable is the student's height.
 The regression analysis for this set of dependent and independent variables proves that the independent variable is not a good predictor of the dependent variable as the value for the coefficient of determination is negligible.
-In this case, we need to find out another predictor variable in order to predict the dependent variable for the regression analysis.
+In this case, we need to find another predictor variable to predict the dependent variable for the regression analysis.
 The snapshot below depicts the regression output for the variables.
-The data set and the variables are presented in the excel sheet attached.
+The data set and the variables are present in the Excel sheet attached.

 Relevance and Uses

 Regression is a very useful statistical method.
-For any business decision in order to validate a hypothesis that a particular action will lead to the increase in the profitability of a division can be validated based on the result of the regression between the dependant and independent variables.
-The regression analysis equation plays a very important role in the world of finance.
-A lot of forecasting is done using regression.
-For example, the sales of a particular segment can be predicted in advance with the help of macroeconomic indicators that has a very good correlation with that segment.
-Both linear and multiple regressions are useful for practitioners in order to make predictions of the dependent variables and also validate the independent variables as a predictor of the dependent variables.
+One can validate any business decision to validate a hypothesis that a particular action will increase a division's profitability based on the regression between the dependent and independent variables.
+Therefore, the regression analysis equation plays a very important role in finance.
+In addition, a lot of forecasting is performed using regression.
+For example, one can predict the sales of a particular segment in advance with the help of macroeconomic indicators that have a very good correlation with that segment.
+Both linear and multiple regressions are useful for practitioners to make predictions of the dependent variables and validate the independent variables as a predictor of the dependent variables.

 Recommended Articles

-This has been a guide to Regression Analysis Formula.
-Here we discuss how to perform Regression Analysis calculation using data analysis along with examples and a downloadable excel template.
-You can learn more about statistical modeling from the following articles –
+This article has been a guide to Regression Analysis Formula.
+Here, we discuss performing regression calculations using data analysis, examples, and a downloadable Excel template.
+You can learn more about statistical modeling from the following articles: -